 About

-Mary has extensive experience in leadership development.
-Her health care experience specifically includes physician leadership.
-She previously served as the Vice President of Leadership and Organizational Development.
-While in this role, Mary led the transition from a decentralized model to a centralized model for leadership development and staff development impacting 1,100 leaders, 650 physicians and 16,000 frontline staff.
+• Led the transition from a decentralized model to a centralized model for leadership development and staff development impacting 1,100 leaders, 650 physicians and 16,000 frontline staff.

 During her career Mary has served in a variety of leadership roles with the common denominator being ‘start ups’.
 With the exception of her first professional job after college, every position she’s held has been to create a program and/or service that didn’t previously exist.
 That’s where she excels!